Timothy Weinstein, STEAM teacher at Turner Intermediate School (Wilkinsburg Borough School District)

 As part of its reorganization, it created a STEAM program and in the summer of 2017, one of two newly assigned STEAM teachers, Timothy Weinstein, attended a summer program to learn about integrating arts into the STEAM classroom.
 While many people are familiar with STEM, incorporating the A for Arts requires somewhat of a paradigm shift.
 As he sat in the workshops, he was inspired by a comment made by one of the administrators urging teachers to "throw out the standardized test prep books that districts buy and pay an artist instead".
 He wondered how he could infuse the concepts of STEAM, not just in his classroom, but throughout the entire school.
 While the school already had music and visual arts teachers to teach those subjects, it did not have dance and theater professionals, let alone ones capable of using those art forms to teach core academic subjects!
 With this in mind, Mr. Weinstein contacted Staycee Pearl at PearlArts Studios, a local dance company with experience in teaching dance classes to inner-city students to propose his innovative teaching idea.

-Working with Genna Styles, Director of Education and Outreach for PearlArts Studios, 4th and 6th grade teachers co-planned lessons around topics they felt best matched with the kinesthetic modality used in dance and theater.
-4th grade students learned about magnets, verbs, fractions, biomes and symbiosis, among other topics while 6th grade students studied types of sentences, fractions, the rock cycle, types of symbiotic relationships, and ratios, among others.
+Working with Genna Styles, Director of Education and Outreach for PearlArts Studios, teachers at Turner Intermediate co-planned lessons around topics they felt best matched with the kinesthetic modality used in dance and theater.
+Students learned a plethora of topics including magnets, verbs, fractions and ratios, biomes, types of sentences, the rock cycle, types of symbiotic relationships, the water cycle, and polygons, among others.
 In addition to this academic focus, students were introduced to basic dance and theater techniques along with activities that presented a variety of musical and dance genres as they attempted to instill an overall appreciation for the fine arts.

-Although many students were, at first, reluctant to accept this unique approach to the STEAM "classroom", through the gentle guidance of master instructors LaTrea Rembert and Jessica Marino, they slowly began to enjoy the experience.
-By the end of the unit, not only had many students learned to appreciate new forms of art, they also learned a few new dance moves, and most importantly, some core academic concepts in preparation for the Pennsylvania System of School Assessment (PSSA) tests!
+Although many students were, at first, reluctant to accept this unique approach to the STEAM "classroom", through the gentle guidance of various master instructors LaTrea Rembert, Jessica Marino, Sarah Janosky and C.J.
+Lee, they slowly began to enjoy the experience.
+By the end of each unit, not only had many students learned to appreciate new forms of art, they also learned a few new dance moves, and most importantly, some core academic concepts in preparation for the Pennsylvania System of School Assessment (PSSA) tests!